 Adding the date to the snippet preview

-We often get questions about this.
-The option ‘Show date in snippet preview?’ at Titles and Metas in our Yoast SEO plugin doesn’t add the date to the description in Google.
+People often ask us about this.
+The option ‘Show date in snippet preview?’ in the Titles and Metas area in our Yoast SEO plugin doesn’t add the date to the description in Google.
 It just adds it in the snippet preview in our plugin itself.

-It will help you decide on the right length of your meta description.
-Check that option if you find Google adding the publish date to your articles.
+But it will help you decide on the right length of your meta description.
+Check the option if you find Google adding the publish date to your articles.

-Note that the actual meta description inserted in that page was only 76 characters and Google probably decided not to use it for that reason.
+Note that the actual meta description inserted in the above page was only 76 characters, which is probably why Google decided not to use it.

 In an active voice

 Get Yoast SEO for WordPress training.
-Nuf said.
+Nuff said.

 Including a call-to-action